JeroenSchmidt/Udacity-Machine-Learning-Nano-Degree/Projects/projects for submission/capstone/README.md

-# Machine Learning Engineer Nanodegree
-## Specializations
+# Predicting Etherium Prices using Reddit and Twitter Sentiments
 ## Project: Capstone Proposal and Capstone Project

 ## 1) Introduction
-This capstone project sought to see if it was possible to use Reddit and Twitter sentiment analysis related to Etherium and Bitcoin to predict price movement.
+This capstone project looked into using Reddit and Twitter sentiment analysis with respect to Etherium and Bitcoin preices inorder to predict future Etherium price movement.

+The report can be found [here](./Capstone_Report.pdf) and the propsal can be found [here](./Capstone_Proposal.pdf)

 This project consisted of three major parts;
 1) Acquiring the data through a combination of large-scale web scraping and downloading public data repositories
 2) Shaping and moulding the data to fit my objectives
 3) Performing analysis on the data